 As well as this, keeping communities safe helps Network Rail met the RSSB principles of ‘optimising the railway’ by enabling us to run an efficient and uninterrupted service.

 What is Network Rail’s approach to keeping communities safe?

-Network Rail’s community safety teams work to identify hotspots for trespassing so that action plans can be made with local train operating companies and the British Transport Police to address local issues.
-Crucial to such plans are engaging with local communities and educating them around how to stay safe near the railway.
+Network Rail’s community safety managers work alongside their colleagues in Performance and Route Crime teams to identify hotspots for trespassing enabling them to put action plans in place, also working alongside industry partners such as train operating companies, the British Transport Police and local councils to address local issues that affect people’s lives.
+Crucial to such plans are engaging with local communities and educating them around the dangers and how to stay safe near the railway with a large emphasis on school children (primary, secondary and college).
 Alongside this, Network Rail promotes and delivers suicide prevention training in partnership with the Samaritans, enabling employees to identify and support vulnerable people around the railway.

-Trespassing on the railway can lead to death, serious injury, penalties, fines, and local and network-wide train delays.
-One of the primary ways Network Rail keeps communities safe is through safety campaigns aimed at people most vulnerable to trespass: teenagers and those in their early 20s.
-Reasons for trespass include: retrieving items or pets from the track, suicide, fair evasion, and antisocial behaviour including crime and vandalism.
+Trespassing continues to take place on the railway with members of the public intentionally trespassing which can lead to death, serious injury, penalties and local and network-wide train delays.
+One of the primary ways Network Rail keeps communities safe is through safety campaigns, sharing research, case studies and current practice, aimed at people most vulnerable to trespass: teenagers and those in their early 20s.

 For general enquiries please email firstname.lastname@example.org